TravelTao/xhub-java-sdk/payout/Readme.md

         Client client = new Client(config);
         client.setHost("https://api-sandbox.xcurrency.com");

+        // 4.
+Same Currency Transaction Mode
-        // 4. create payment to xCurrency hub PaymentStatus paymentStatus = createTransfer(client);
+        // 4.1 create payment to xCurrency hub PaymentStatus paymentStatus = createTransfer(client);

-        // 5. confirm transfer to payee bank card or wallet. if (paymentStatus.canConfirmTransfer()) {
+        // 4.2. async confirm transfer to payee bank card. this will be made a callback to your side. if (paymentStatus.canConfirmTransfer()) {
             boolean result = confirmAsync(paymentStatus.getTradeId());
         }